This Pappardelle with Ricotta and Pork Ragu takes a little extra time, but it is so worth it. It’s comforting, flavorful, and beautiful.

 Pasta night is always perfection.
 It’s comfort food, embodied.
 And best of all – pasta just makes folks happy.
 Bad day, pasta’s the cure.
 Great day, it’s the perfect dish to celebrate with.
 So much win.

-This is one of my all-time favourite dishes this time of the year.
+This is one of my all-time favorite dishes this time of the year.
 Pappardelle with Pork Ragu and Ricotta.
 Yes please and thank you!
 Soul-warming on cool fall days.
-Note!
-This dish takes a little extra time and effort, but it’s well worth the wait.
-And featuring incredible Pomi Organic Tomatoes straight from Italy, your friends and family are guaranteed to love this dish.
+And yes, this dish does take a little extra time and effort, but it’s well worth the wait.

 - 1 tablespoon chopped fresh rosemary

 - 1 celery stalk diced

 - 2 cups dry red wine

 - 1 X 26-ounce container Pomi Organic Strained Tomatoes

 - ½ cup parmigiano reggiano cheese plus more for serving